Nevada Drinking Water Standards - Does Nevada have good drinking water?

 Las Vegas Nevada

-It goes without saying that safe drinking water is essential to the general health, welfare, and economy of Nevada.
+Safe drinking water is essential to Nevada's health, welfare, and economy.
 This means that the second an individual opens a drinking water tap, it addresses the close association between public trust and the government's authority to safeguard public health.
-This is contrary to many other day-to-day government tasks, as drinking water guideline meaningfully affects the prosperity of each and every resident.
-Now, what happens if water, particularly drinking water, inherently contains contamination problems?

 Here are the following contaminated public water systems: